Blendify/blender-manual/blender_docs/manual/sequencer/sequencer/strips/effects/transform.rst

    :align: right

 Transform is a swiss-army knife of image manipulation.
-It translates (shifts), rotates, and scales the images within a strip.
+It moves, rotates, and scales the images within a strip.

 Options